 Pharmacy technicians need to be accurate and methodical, have an attention to detail, be able to read and carry out instructions and interested in people’s health.
 You'll need communication, customer service, science, IT and organisation skills.

 With experience, you could specialise in a particular area of practice such as mental health, oncology (cancer treatment) or paediatrics.
 Or you could specialise in areas such as medicines management, manufacturing, quality control, education and training, information technology, supplies procurement, clinical trials or medicine information services.
+You could also take additional training to extend your practice to include additional responsibilities.
 You could become a senior pharmacy technician, responsible for the work of other technicians.
 A chief pharmacy technician is responsible for the day-to-day management of a pharmacy department.